imdhruv99/Machine-Learning/Supervised Machine Learning/Classification/Support Vector Machine/README.md

 - Simply put, it does some extremely complex data transformations, then finds out the process to separate the data based on the labels or outputs you’ve defined.

 <img src="https://github.com/imdhruv99/Machine-Learning/blob/master/Supervised%20Machine%20Learning/Classification/Support%20Vector%20Machine/assets/kernel.png" width="300" height="200" />

+#### Pros and Cons associated with SVM

+**Pros:**

+- It works really well with a clear margin of separation

+- It is effective in high dimensional spaces.

+- It is effective in cases where the number of dimensions is greater than the number of samples.

+- It uses a subset of training points in the decision function (called support vectors), so it is also memory efficient.

+**Cons:**

+- It doesn’t perform well when we have large data set because the required training time is higher

+- It also doesn’t perform very well, when the data set has more noise i.e. target classes are overlapping

+- SVM doesn’t directly provide probability estimates, these are calculated using an expensive five-fold cross-validation.
+It is included in the related SVC method of Python scikit-learn library.